Newfoundland

 Birding Newfoundland & Labrador

 Newfoundland is the world’s sixteenth largest island at a latitude south of Paris, France.
 The arctic waters of the Labrador Current that flows along its northern shore dominate the climate.
-In the southern areas the warmer water of the Gulf Stream have more influence and winters can be surprisingly mild.
+In the southern areas the warmer water of the Gulf Stream has more influence and winters can be surprisingly mild.
 At the confluence of the two currents over the Grand Banks of Newfoundland fog is common.
 The mineral rich waters support abundant marine life and a large varied population of marine birds.

 Around 40 million seabirds visit the plankton rich waters of Newfoundland every year.
 During the winter months the ice-free waters of the Newfoundland South Coast provide over-wintering habitat for millions of arctic birds.
 In spring these populations migrate north to their breeding sites and are replaced by millions of birds that have over-wintered offshore on the Grand Banks of Newfoundland.
 They are soon joined by migrants from southern latitudes and, in the case of the Arctic Terns, from the southern hemisphere.
 By May these millions of birds are busily engaged in breeding and nesting in hundreds of sites along the coast.

 Just about every small island and cliff face has a colony of nesting birds.
 The most important have been given Ecological Reserve status.
+Newfoundland is also home to the largest population of Bald Eagles in Eastern North America.

 Top Sites